Azure-Samples/explore-iot-operations/samples/mock-devices/dcam-mock-sensor-sse/dcam-mock-sensor.md

 # Disable alert generation
 curl $DCAM_SENSOR_ENDPOINT/stop-alert
 ```
 **Important:** To get `ALERT_DLQC` events, you must enable analytics.
-Otherwise,if analytics are disabled, you'll only get basic `ALERT` events when you start the alert generation.
+Otherwise, if analytics are disabled, you'll only get basic `ALERT` events when you start the alert generation.

 To enable/disable analytics: